-Meet Huma Abedin: Hillary Clinton's right-hand woman
+Hillary Clinton's right-hand woman takes a reluctant turn in the spotlight

 Personal life made public

 Abedin hasn't only made the news for her work with Clinton.
-Abedin married former New York Democratic Rep. Anthony Weiner in 2010.
+Abedin married Weiner, the former New York Democratic congressman, in 2010.
 Former President Bill Clinton officiated their wedding.

 At the time, the power couple was notable for Weiner's rising career and their Muslim-Jewish relationship.
 But in 2011, Weiner admitted to sending sexually explicit messages and pictures to women online, a scandal that effectively ended his political career.
 One picture accidentally appeared on his Twitter account.

-Abedin stayed with him, and the couple had a son, Jordan Zain Weiner, later that year.
+Abedin stayed with him through that scandal, and the couple had a son, Jordan Zain Weiner, later that year.

 During a failed run for New York City mayor in 2013, more explicit messages he sent came to light, originating from the time after his original scandal.

-That time, Abedin stood by his side and gave remarks at a press conference.
+That time, Abedin again stood by his side and gave remarks at a press conference.

 "What I want to say is I love him, I have forgiven him, I believe in him, and as I have said from the beginning, we are moving forward," she said in 2013, acknowledging "horrible mistakes" her husband had made.
 "It took a lot of work and a whole lot of therapy to get to a place where I could forgive Anthony. ...
 It was not an easy choice in any way, but I made the decision that it was worth staying in this marriage."